 7. What is the ideal Vitamin D dosage?

 The dosage of Vitamin D may vary from brand to brand.
-For example, one can take a Vitamin D tablet of 1000 IU per day, whereas pills with 60,000 IU Vitamin D are recommended once per week.
+For example, one can take a Vitamin D tablet of 1000 IU per day, whereas pills with 60,000 IU of Vitamin D are recommended once weekly.
 Therefore, one must seek medical advice before starting any Vitamin D supplement.